quartzmo/butterfly_net/README.md

 ## Summary

-IRB and Rails console history captured as fully executable Test::Unit tests.
+IRB and Rails console history captured as Test::Unit tests.
 (RSpec and others hopefully soon to come.)

 ## Description